3 Stoic Ways To Make Bold Choices (When Fear Holds You Back)

 3. See Opportunities And Rewards

-They taught every challenge brings a chance to grow stronger.
-More important, they ask us to think of the cost of inaction.
+They taught that every challenge brings a chance to grow stronger.
+More importantly, they ask us to think of the cost of inaction.

 For a moment, stop overestimating external risks.
 Instead, think about how you might lose out on a big success if you don’t do anything.